 The body camera and in vehicle system will be checked for proper

 operation and synced at least at the beginning or every shift and at other times when needed.
-The body camera acts as the microphone for the in-vehicle system so it is important to check that they are synching correctly.
-The body camera will be charged everyday by placing it in a cradle located at the PSC.
+The body camera acts as the microphone for the in-vehicle system so it must be checked for proper synching.
+The body camera will be charged everyday by placing it in a camera docking station located at the Public Safety Complex.
 Every officer will be issued two body cameras and are responsible for the upkeep of both.
-One is to be in the cradle while the other is with the officer.
+One is to be in the camera docking station while the other is with the officer.

 2. If repair is needed, an equipment repair request letter shall be completed.